 It is evidently clear reading the aforementioned figures to see that, indeed a huge gulf has emerged between the top flight and tiers 2,3 and 4 in the EFL pyramid.
 However, if you scratch a little deeper and have been watching matches and following the 2017-18 Championship results this season, tell-tale signs have emerged of another large gap in the EFL pyramid, between the Championship and Leagues One and Two.

 The first of these is a 10-year future income projection between the years 2017-2027 into how the current 5-year television deal for the EFL, the deal to follow it, and solidarity payments provided by the Premier League to the rest of the Football League will be divided up between each of the 72 Football League clubs.
+These payments rely on the abilities of credit card processing for European companies, and for those companies being open to UK citizens to buy tickets, merchandise and other options.
 The individual conducting this study is the chairman of League Two club Accrington Stanley, Andy Holt.
 The results of Mr Holt’s study might be an estimate, but they make for particularly bleak viewing if you are a fan of a League One or Two club.
 Holt’s projection showed that by 2027, each club in the Championship will be receiving an average of GBP 13 million per season in income from the aforementioned sources, an increase of GBP 6 million on the estimated GBP 7 million each currently receives.

 By contrast, over the same ten year period, Holt estimates that League One clubs will see an increase of only GBP 0.25 million in income per season, from GBP 1.75 million to GBP 2 million.
 League Two clubs will see only the same GBP 0.25 million income increase from GBP 1.5 million to GBP 1.75 million.
 In his study, Holt also alluded to how the Premier League solidarity payments to Football League clubs from its huge TV deal are set to be distributed.
 Holt estimates that of the solidarity payments, 80 per cent will go to Championship clubs with League One clubs getting 12 per cent and League Two clubs getting just 8 per cent.
 For the second tell-tale sign into how the gap is now beginning to emerge between the Championship and the rest of the Football League, one only has to look at the current standings of one club in the 2017-18 Championship so far, Bolton Wanderers.